 Figure 3.
-Simply double-click OR drag-and-drop to load the UAD authorization file.
+Double-click the downloaded UAD authorization file.
 Offline Authorization If the UAD computer is not connected to the internet, you will need to manually transfer the registration URL into the browser of a web-enabled computer.
 To download and apply the UAD authorization file if not connected to the internet: - 1.
 Install UAD version 5 (or higher) software and the UAD hardware using the procedures detailed in this chapter (the system must be operating properly). - 2.
-Launch the UAD Meter & Control Panel application (see page 60) and open the Plug-Ins panel (see page 62). - 3.
-Click the "Authorize Plug-Ins" button (page 66).
+Launch the UAD Meter & Control Panel application (see page 61) and open the Plug-Ins panel (see page 63). - 3.
+Click the "Authorize Plug-Ins" button (page 67).
 The default web browser opens with the registration URL in the address bar (and you may get an error that the computer is not connected to the internet). - 4.
 You must enter this URL into a web-connected computer, so either: a) Drag the URL icon to the Desktop to create a weblink shortcut then transfer the weblink shortcut to the internet computer (preferred, Figure 4 on page 34), OR - b) Carefully write down the URL, EXACTLY as it appears. - 5.
 Go to the URL using a web browser on an internet-connected computer.
 Double-click the transferred weblink shortcut, or enter the URL as noted. - •If you don't already have a my.uaudio.com account, you are directed to create one.
 Follow the instructions online. - •If you already have a my.uaudio.com account, login with your email address and password.
 If your password is lost, the store can email it to you. - 6.
-Your card will be automatically registered and added to your "My Systems" Computer group, and your authorization file is generated. - 7.
+Your device will be automatically registered and added to your "My Systems" Computer group, and your authorization file is generated. - 7.
 The authorization file should begin downloading automatically.
 Click the "Download Authorization" link to download the auth file if not. - 8.
 Transfer the authorization file to the UAD computer. - 9.
-"Drag and drop" the authorization file onto any UAD Meter & Control Panel application icon/shortcut/alias.
-Drag and drop means click then hold the downloaded authorization file with the mouse, drag it on top of any UAD Meter & Control Panel application icon until the icon is highlighted, then release the mouse (see Figure 3 on page 33). - 10.
-The authorization is loaded onto the UAD card(s) and after a few seconds the "Authorizations Updated Successfully" window appears (Figure 3).
+Double-click the authorization file.
+The authorization is loaded onto the UAD device(s) and after a few seconds the "Authorizations Updated Successfully" window appears (Figure 3).
 Online UAD authorization is now complete, and UAD Powered Plug-Ins are ready for use.